JonasGessner/JGDownloadAcceleration/README.md

 JGDownloadAcceleration
 ===================

-JGDownloadAcceleration provides both a NSOperation and a NSOperationQueue subclass for easy to use multipart download (aka. download acceleration).
+JGDownloadAcceleration provides both a NSOperation and a NSOperationQueue subclass for easy to use multipart download (aka download acceleration).

 Multipart download uses multiple network connections to download a file from a server in chunks (each connection downloads one part of the entire content).
-This allows to bypass bandwidth limitations set by the server.
+This allows to bypass bandwidth limitations set by the server and download speeds can be increased by numerous times.

 More info: <a href="http://en.wikipedia.org/wiki/Download_manager#Download_acceleration">Wikipedia</a>